 Furthermore, she ignored the vast body of evidence, published by real scientists, not an expert in international finance, in real journals that the HPV vaccine is demonstrably safe.
 And in those huge studies, some with millions of patients, there was no detectable difference in fertility rates between vaccinated and unvaccinated individuals.
 This issue only exists in the mind of Gayle DeLong and other anti-vaccine activists.

 I’ve read a bunch of anti-vaccine papers in my time, but this one may be one of the worst.
-All anti-vaccine papers are all bad, so it’s just a rank ordering of these papers in a sewer.
+All anti-vaccine papers are bad, that’s why they are rarely if ever, published in respected journals.

 Several of us pointed out that the paper completely ignored an important issue – DeLong utterly failed to account for contraception rates in her article, an omission that should eventually get this article retracted.
 My snarky online pal Orac wrote about this “dumpster fire” of an article, and its lack of proper statistical analysis (see Note 1):